Skipton railway station: History

 The line to Colne closed on 2 February 1970 and its tracks were lifted the following year.
 The disused formation is still visible, though the A629 bypass road occupies a short section immediately west of the former junction with the line to Carlisle & Lancaster.
-An organisation called SELRAP is campaigning for the re-instatement of the link and runs occasional charter trains between the two stations, using a long diversionary route to point out the eleven mile "missing link".
+An organisation called SELRAP is campaigning for the reinstatement of the link and runs occasional charter trains between the two stations, using a long diversionary route to point out the eleven-mile "missing link".

-In the 1970s, the track was removed from platform 1, and platform 4 was used as a siding.
+In the 1970s, the track was removed from platform 1 and platform 4 was used as a siding.
 However, all four platforms were put back in use when the track layout and signalling were updated in 1994 for electrification.
-As part of this work, both remaining signal boxes were closed and demolished (control initially passing to Leeds PSB and eventually to the IECC at York) and the former goods yard was converted for use as a carriage depot (complete with a new washer plant).
+As part of this work, both remaining signal boxes were closed and demolished (control initially passing to Leeds PSB and eventually to the IECC at York) and the former goods yard was converted for use as a carriage depot, complete with a new washer plant.
 This was upgraded and expanded in 2011 to add capacity for a further three units.
 Several EMU and DMU sets are stored there overnight and at weekends.

 In 1998, the station underwent complete renovation, in preparation for the introduction of direct InterCity services to London.
-In 2004 the station underwent another minor renovation in preparation for a visit by Prince Charles.
+In 2004, the station underwent another minor renovation in preparation for a visit by Prince Charles.
 Following a change of cleaning contract in early 2007, users of the station began to complain about an alleged deterioration in cleanliness at the station, particularly in the waiting rooms.

 The station is used for the overnight servicing of trains.
 On 9 August 2003, an Arriva Trains Northern employee was seriously assaulted by a group of vandals after challenging two males daubing graffiti on a stabled train.

-Skipton railway station is currently served by Stagecoach 280 cross-Pennine bus route to Preston via Clitheroe.
-It has been proposed as the focus of a park-and-ride scheme serving commuters to Lancaster and Leeds.